 He graduated cum laude with a B.A. and M.A. in Architecture from the Universidad Francisco Marroquin in Guatemala, where he received the department’s highest distinctions for his thesis on Cuatro Grados Norte, as well as an M.S. in Urban Design from Columbia University.
 In 2005, he was named one of the best Guatemalan architects under 40.
 He is an accomplished contemporary artist, passionate about working toward a self-sustainable world, and an avid barefoot marathon runner.

-Kyle Kantor is Director of Real Estate Tech for Totem.
+Kyle Kantor is Director of Real Estate and Technology for Totem, managing our roster of real estate technology partnerships and supporting real estate development projects.
 He has spent the last several years consulting and collaborating with small and mid-sized real estate developers in the US, sourcing acquisitions, and working with principals to underwrite and secure financing for a broad range of multifamily, mixed-use, student housing, and hospitality projects.

 Prior, Kyle worked as a development associate for the real estate arm of a prominent US family, focusing on a range of projects in mainland China, where he helped lead business development efforts amongst prospective partners, government officials, and investors while assisting with the pre-development process of several projects.